shayesteh99/GORG-HGT/genetreeAAD/README.md

 |accA|AG-359-D09|AH-321-P04|0.179366|AH-321-K15|0.455919|AG-337-G21|0.484358|
 accA|AH-321-P04|AG-359-D09|0.179366|AH-321-K15|0.472453|AG-337-G21|0.500892

-* minimum-AAD-per-gene.csv.xz: For each gene, it includes
+* minimum-AAD-per-gene.csv.xz: For each gene, it includes the minimum possible AAD to each leaf present in that gene tree *among all the genomes present in that gene tree*

 * [plot.R](plot.R): code to plot the data above (Figures 2B and S1)